amnapir/amnapir.github.io/README.md

 # About

 Welcome!
 I’m Amna Pir Muhammad.
-I am a PHD Student at Chalmers| University of Gothenburg working with Professor [Eric knauss](https://www.researchgate.net/profile/Eric-Knauss), [Jonas Bargman](https://www.researchgate.net/profile/Jonas-Baergman).
-I am engaged as a researcher on a Marie Skłodowska-Curie Action Innovative Training Network project which aims to enable the rapid and reliable development of safe and user-centred automated vehicles (AVs) for urban environments.
-My particular area of focus is to investigate howe to bring HF knowledge to AV  developers.

-Previously,I specialised in Software Engineering and was working as a lecturer at Comsats University of Islamabd.
+I am a Ph.D.
+Student at the Chalmers|University of Gothenburg working with Professor Eric Knauss and Jonas Bargman.
+I am a researcher on a Marie Skłodowska-Curie Action Innovative Training Network project aiming to enable the rapid and reliable development of safe and user-centered automated vehicles (AVs) for urban environments.
+My particular focus is investigating how to bring HF knowledge to AV developers.
+Previously, I specialized in Software Engineering and was working as a lecturer at the Comsats University of Islamabad.

-My current interests are in autonomous vehicle development(AVs), human factors(HF), large scale agile development and requirements engineering(RE).
+My current interests are in autonomous vehicle development(AVs), human factors(HF), large-scale agile development, and requirements engineering(RE).
 I’m passionate about shaping the relationship between humans and artificial intelligence (AI) based autonomous systems.

 # Research Publications
 * Heyn, H. M., Knauss, E., Muhammad, A. P., Eriksson, O., Linder, J., Subbiah, P., … & Tungal, S. (2021, May).
 Requirement engineering challenges for ai-intense systems development.
 In 2021 IEEE/ACM 1st Workshop on AI Engineering-Software Engineering for AI (WAIN) (pp. 89-96).
 IEEE.